-Some researchers believe that most sampling bias from convenience samples can be removed by weighting.
-Post-stratification weighting is typically done once the survey is complete to make the results more closely conform to the national totals for key demographic categories.
+Post-stratification weighting is typically done once a survey is complete to make the results more closely conform to the national totals for key demographic categories.
 Cell weighting is the simplest form of such weighting – for instance, group responses by demographic cells such as age and gender (men under 55, men 55+; women under 55, women 55+) then calculate the weight for each cell so that it reflects the target population’s proportions.

 Weighting is too often presented as a simple problem of arithmetic: upweight certain respondents to compensate for undersampling them.
 In fact, weighting is an editorial process, and what factors people weight responses on differs dramatically.
-Of surveys whose results were published in press releases, 43% were weighted, almost always by at least age, gender and geographic region.
-In such cases, responses are actually weighted differently for each configuration of age, gender and region.
+Newsmaker surveys that are weighted are almost always weighted by at least age, gender and geographic region.
 More extensive weighting attempts to bring even more variables into alignment with the target population: race/ethnicity, education and household income.
-Certain organizations champion unique weighting variables as part of proprietary methods to improve representativeness: for instance, YouGov and news interest; and Mktg Inc. and panel tenure.
+Certain organizations champion unique weighting variables as part of proprietary methods to improve representativeness: for instance, news interest or panel tenure.
 Most organizations that weight presume that weighting by additional factors produces greater representativeness.

 The advantage of raking is that there is no need to know the internal detailed cross-tabulation for each demographic cell or subgroup.